acmutd/brand-kit/Development/ACM_Development.md

  - Additional information

 #### Authentication
-If you would like to incorporate _ACM_ Single Sign On you must use following image assets to redirect the authentication provider
+If you would like to incorporate _ACM_ Single Sign On you must use following image assets to redirect to the authentication provider

+#### Overlay
+On website and app launch display the logos for _ACM_ and _ACM Development_.
+Design for that overlay will be added soon.

 ## Contact
 Sometimes you may have questions about the content here and here's who to reach out to if that happens